Stichting Nederlands Golfmuseum

 dr. Maria Vrijmoed-de Vries (Project manager, webmaster, minute taker)

-The activities of the board and the volunteers are unpaid.
+The activities of the board, the volunteers and the advisors are unpaid.

 The Foundation runs entirely on permanent volunteers and has no salaried staff.